Dark Matter (Crouch novel): Background

-Critical reception
+Publication

+Reception

 In a review in The Guardian, Alison Flood described Dark Matter as one of "the most helter-skelter, race-to-the-finish-line thriller you'll read all year".
 She stated that it is "not ... a sensible book", but "[i]t is proud and joyful in its absurdity".
 Flood said Crouch's "path-not-taken fantasy is intriguing", and Jason's devotion to his wife and son is "touching, and charming".

 Andrew O’Hehir wrote in a review of the novel in The New York Times that it is a mix of several genres: alternate-universe science fiction, a countdown thriller, and a fantasy not unlike C. S. Lewis's Chronicles of Narnia and Lev Grossman's Magicians books.
 He said that notwithstanding the inclusion of "pop physics", Dark Matter is a book you can read in one sitting, and one which "barely qualifies as beach reading".
 O’Hehir complained that its frantic pace leaves little room for character development and opportunities for readers to critically examine what it is they are reading.
 He also felt that Crouch's "need for speed" impacts his "better writing", and concluded, "I'd have appreciated more expansiveness and more relish."